SimonCao1207/machine-learning-note/cv/pointnet/README.md

     - Critical points : Input point cloud that are contributing to the PointNet global feature
     - It is learning to use a collection of critical points to summarize the shape, thus it is very robust to missing data.

+- __**Question**__ : What is the limitation of PointNet ?
+    - No local context for each point
+    - Global feature depends on absolute coordinates.
+Hard to generalize to unseen scence configurations.